niess/danton/docs/source/interface.rst

 .. autofunction:: danton.particles

-   This function returns a `structured numpy array <StructuredArray_>`_ with the given *shape*.
+   This function returns a `structured <StructuredArray_>`_ :external:py:class:`ndarray <numpy.ndarray>`  with the given *shape*.
    Particles are initialised with default properties, if not overriden by specifying *kwargs*.
 For instance, the following creates an array of 100 particles (taus, by default) with an energy of 1 EeV, starting from the Equator (by default), and going to the North.

    >>> particles = danton.particles(100, energy=1E+09)

-   The data structure (:external:py:class:`numpy.dtype`) of a particle is the following (the corresponding physical units are also indicated).
+   The data structure (:external:py:class:`dtype <numpy.dtype>`) of a particle is the following (the corresponding physical units are also indicated).

    .. list-table:: Particles array structure.